opentoonz/opentoonz_docs/source/editing_curves_and_numerical_columns.rst

 |function_editor_iExpres|

-When the interpolation is defined by an expression, the segment values come from a mathematical formula that can be typed by using algebra notations.
+When the interpolation is defined by an Expression, the segment values come from a *mathematical formula* that can be typed by using algebra notations.
 In this case the keyframes at both ends of the segment may change as well, according to the typed expression.

 While typing the expression, if the syntax is recognized, a menu automatically opens suggesting you the possible terms: from the menu you can select the term both to display in a tooltip box its correct syntax, and to insert it in the expression.

-As soon as terms are recognized, different colors are used to highlight them: operators and functions are displayed in dark blue, variables in light blue, constants in green.
-When the expression is entered any syntax error will be displayed in red.
+As soon as terms are recognized, different colors are used to highlight them: **operators and functions** are displayed in *dark blue*, **variables** in *light blue*, **constants** in *green*.
+When the expression is entered, any **syntax error** will be displayed in *red*.

-The unit used for the function is displayed in a box next to the expression; in case the unit refers to a movement, the default unit can be changed, and the values will be automatically converted to the default one.
+The **Unit** used for the function is displayed in a box next to the expression; in case the unit refers to a movement, the default unit can be changed, and the values will be automatically converted to the default one.

 Apart from the standard operators and functions, some variables and predefined functions can also be used in expressions.